Critical Care Informatics

-The objective of our laboratory is to improve health care through the generation of new clinical knowledge and new monitoring technology and decision support through the application of data science and machine learning technology to large collections of critical care data.
+The objective of this project is to improve health care through the generation of new clinical knowledge and new monitoring technology and decision support through the application of data science and machine learning technology to large collections of critical care data.

 Over the past decade, LCP, Philips Healthcare and Beth Israel Deaconess Medical Center (BIDMC), with support from the National Institute of Biomedical Imaging and Bioinformatics, have built and maintained the Medical Information Mart for Intensive Care (MIMIC) database.
-This public-access database, which now holds detailed clinical data from over 60,000 stays in BIDMC intensive care units, including waveform data (continuous multi-channel recordings of physiologic signals and vital signs) for a subset of these stays.
+This public-access database now holds detailed clinical data from over 60,000 patient stays in BIDMC intensive care units, including waveform data (continuous multi-channel recordings of physiologic signals and vital signs) for a subset of these stays.
 We have meticulously de-identified the data and freely shared them with the research community via the PhysioNet web site.
-It is an unparalleled research resource; over 2500 credentialed researchers from more than 32 countries have free access to the clinical and physiologic data under data use agreements.
-This worldwide community includes academic, clinical, and industrial investigators from more than 32 countries and is growing by over 50% per year.
+MIMIC is an unparalleled research resource; thousands of credentialed researchers from more than 70 countries have free access to the clinical and physiologic data under data use agreements.
+This worldwide community includes academic, clinical, and industrial investigators and is growing by over 50% per year.
 In addition, thousands of investigators, educators, and students have used the waveform data, which we have made freely available to all without restriction.
 More information concerning MIMIC can be found at http://mimic.mit.edu, together with extensive documentation on the data.

 More recently, in 2015 Philips and LCP launched a new initiative that gives our laboratory access to the largest data sources available on critical care with close to 3 million ICU admissions from across the US.
 LCP serves as the academic research hub for the initiative, and will provide and maintain access, as well as help educate researchers on the database and offer a platform for collaboration.